 We rehearsed the entire show.
 My five minutes of fame came somewhere in the middle of the show, when the huge booming sounds of the rock bass, drums, electric guitar and screaming vocals stopped, and the only sound was me playing Hau’oli La Hanau on a four-string soprano ukulele and gently singing.
-On the second verse, Amana joined me vocally and instrumentally.
+On the second verse, Sachiho, Yoko and Hiromi’s trio, Amana, joined me vocally and instrumentally.
 I came out again for the grand finale, inwhich international pop star Miya (in sunglasses and white t-shirt; he’s got mega-hits in Latin America and southeast Asia, and pipes like an opera tenor) sang an Okinawan song in duet with Misako Koja, while all of us other women in the first photo sang backup, laughed and danced around.
 In this rehearsal shot, I’m the fifth one from the right, looking right at the camera.
-Donto’s original band, piano, bass and drum, performed, along with Donto’s son Rakita on electric guitar, Donto’s singer/rhythm guitarist friend Roku Matsui, and a couple more guys on accordion and washboard, and a famous rock lead guitarist from Tokyo.
+Donto’s original band, piano, bass and drum, performed, along with Donto’s son Lakita on electric guitar, Donto’s singer/rhythm guitarist/drummer friend Roku Matsui, and a couple more guys on accordion and washboard, and a famous rock lead guitarist from Tokyo.

 Yes, OF COURSE there was a shrine at the theatre.
 Sachiho set it up backstage, with two photos of Donto, one in full Okinawan garb with sanshin (three stringed Okinawan banjo), and one as he looked in Hawaii just before being cremated at age 37.
 Donto was not Okinawan, but when he moved the family to Okinawa, he embraced it with the same enthusiasm with which he did everything else.

 Other than my two moments on stage, I sat with Misako, her daughter and grandson, and watched the show from a tunnel to the left of the first rows.
 The show opened with Sandii chanting to Pele while Kuri danced hula kahiko.
 Later in the program, Sandii danced an ‘auana hula in her holoku.
-I loved the moment when Miya lifted up Rakita on his shoulders, football victory style, and Rakita laughed and continued to play his electric guitar.
+I loved the moment when Miya lifted up Lakita on his shoulders, football victory style, and Lakita laughed and continued to play his electric guitar.
 Donto would have done that.
 How do I know?
 Because, before the concert, we were treated to a documentary of Donto’s performances from the ‘80’s and ‘90’s.
 He dressed in super-creative semi-drag and danced like mad, whipping the crowds into a frenzy.
 He wrote his songs, he designed his costumes, he sang and played lead guitar.
 He was a rock god by anyone’s estimation.
-Sachiho met him when she interviewed him on her radio show, back in the days when she was leading a punk band.
-After they had kids, they got into a more spiritual bag and moved out of Tokyo.
+Sachiho met him when she interviewed him on her radio show, back in the days when she was leading Japan’s first all-girl punk band, Zelda.
+After they had two sons, they got into a more natural and spiritual bag, and moved to Okinawa.

 After the show, everyone who had been on stage gathered backstage for a toast.
 The kewl dude with the hand jive and the tie-dyed Grateful Dead dancing bear shirt was Donto’s bass player.
 Under his arm he carries the fake leopard skin cowboy hat he wore on stage.
 I am clueless as to why he is wearing a huge star of David, but he’s not the only hip Japanese person I’ve seen wearing one.
-The other guy is Roku Matsui, and I don’t know who the woman is.
+I read that it is one of the magical symbols used in Japanese anime movies.
+The other guy is Roku Matsui, and I think the girl in the hat is his daughter, Kameya Matsui.

-Amana’s manager, Kawashi, who had single-handedly produced the show, took all of us, performers and stage hands, out to dinner at a traditional Okinawan restaurant in Naha City that same evening.
-The English-speaking stage manager made me get my Traveler Guitar out of Hiromi’s van and show it to all the stagehands, who loved it.
+Amana’s manager, known by her surname, Kawashima, who had single-handedly produced the show, took all of us, performers and stage hands, out to dinner at a traditional Okinawan restaurant in Naha City that same evening.
+The English-speaking stage manager made me get my Pro Series Traveler Guitar out of Hiromi’s van and show it to all the stagehands, who loved it.